cultural-csk/candle/README.md

 ## Citation

-If you use this code, please cite the following paper:
+If you use this code or our datasets, please cite the following paper:

 ```bibtex
 @inproceedings{candle2023,